wdsrocha/wdsrocha.com/contents/til/symbol-protects-react-from-xss-attacks.md

 ---
-title: "Symbol protects React from XSS attacks"
+title: Symbol protects React from XSS attacks
-date: "2022-10-29T04:00:00.000Z"
+date: '2022-10-29T04:00:00.000Z'
-lastUpdate: "2022-11-01T04:00:00.000Z"
+lastUpdate: '2022-11-01T04:00:00.000Z'
+description: >-
-description: "If your server has a hole that lets the user store an arbitrary JSON object while the client code expects a string, React would be vulnerable to an XSS attack."
+  If your server has a hole that lets the user store an arbitrary JSON object while the client code expects a string, React would be vulnerable to an XSS attack.
 published: true
 ---